Uviloc/RoadGenerator/README.md

-This project is for my first Unity Package.
+This project is for my first Unity Package and is only meant to test this.

 Do not expect everything to work.

-Use with caution, everything is untested so could break existing projects.
+Use with caution, nothing is tested so could break existing projects.

 Using Unity 2021 or newer should work.